 Atem considered the question for a moment.

-There had been no hostility.
-There were sharp remarks, but that was normal operation.
+There was no hostility either.
+Barbed remarks, yes, but that was standard operation.

-"Things aren't bad between us.
+"We're not on bad terms.
 If anything, I'd say he's been kind."

 Joey looked up at the sky.